lab64makerspace/intro2PCBdesign/Overview & Details/README.md

 ### Sending PCBs out for fabrication
 The whole point of this workshop is to master the process of designing PCBs, so naturally you will need to send boards out for fabrication, otherwise how will you know how you are doing?
-So we will et the expectation that you will send out "on average" **ONE BOARD PER WEEK**.
+So we will set the expectation that you will send out "on average" **one board every two weeks**.

 ### How will this work?
 You will get either complete schematics or almost complete schematics.
 YOU WILL NOT BE DOING